 The identified problems occur at all stages of the process and include 1) difficulties downloading data, 2) awkwardly designed tables, including ones with more than one data element per column, 3) issues in linking data from different sources due to the lack of country or sub-national codes and misspelled geographic names in the downloaded data and, 4) formatting necessary to prepare spreadsheet tables for uploading into GIS software, 5) in addition to considering the problems of formatting downloaded data a few examples of spreadsheet data applications will be provided, 6) links will also be provided to online training and other possibly useful information.

-Using GIS: GIS applications, including OpenStreetMaps and QGIS, can be used at least at two levels.
-Basic mapping on OpenStreetMaps and QGIS is relatively straight forward, but each application has extremely powerful elements which add the possibility of using much more sophisticated tools for design and analysis.
-This section will discuss the basic functions as well as introducing some of the more powerful aspects of the two applications.
-Click here.
+Using GIS: Geographic Information Systems (GIS) applications, including OpenStreetMaps (OSM) and QGIS are both open source software (free) that can be used at least at two levels.
+Basic mapping from satellite imagery on OpenStreetMaps and making maps with QGIS is relatively straightforward, but each application also has extremely powerful elements which add the possibility of using them as much more sophisticated tools for design and analysis.
+The Using GIS section will present the basic functions of the software as well as introducing some of the more powerful aspects of the two applications.
+Click here for an introduction to open source GIS.

 Formatting Tables: This section will consider a number of issues, including modifying raw data from the online data sources to make it suitable for use in spreadsheets, databases and other application software.
 Special attention will be given to data problems which require considerable modification before the tables are suitable for preparing reports, and linking to other databases.
 The main issue will be downloaded tables in which more than one data element is included in a column.
 Data downloads from UNDP, FAO, and UNAIDS will be used as examples.
 Click here.